Katalin Szili

 Katalin Szili (born 13 May 1956) is a Hungarian politician and jurist, a former Member of the National Assembly, who served as Speaker of the National Assembly from 2002 to 2009.

 Following an administrative career in the Hungarian People's Republic, she was a long-time member of the left-wing Hungarian Socialist Party (MSZP).
-She was Member of Parliament from 1994 to 2014, and was considered a leading politician of her party for a decade.
+She was Member of Parliament (MP) from 1994 to 2014, and was considered a leading politician of her party for a decade.
 After the 2014 election, she gradually became a proponent of the right-wing Fidesz government, voicing nationalist and anti-immigrant slogans.

 Early life

 Katalin Szili was born into a family of bourgeois origin on 13 May 1956 in Barcs, Somogy County.
 Her maternal grandparents were ethnic Austrians.
 The family lost all their property during World War II, and her grandfather was killed in the Battle of Budapest in February 1945.
 Her father György Szili (1935–1987) worked as a commercial lecturer and her mother Anna Barakonyi (b.
 1937) as an accountant.
 At the age of twelve, Katalin Szili lost her left hand as a result of an accident, when a grenade exploded in her hand.
 For this reason she wears shawls to cover her hands or pockets it in public.
 On ceremonial occasions, she usually wears an artificial hand that matches the color of her skin.

 She attended elementary school in Barcs and Pécs.
 She finished her secondary studies at the Nagy Lajos Secondary Grammar School of Pécs in 1974.
 She obtained a doctorate in law at the Janus Pannonius University in 1981.
 She passed the bar examination in 1985.
 She graduated from the Department of Human Ecology of the Eötvös Loránd University (ELTE) between 1990 and 1992, and also earned a degree in political science in Pécs in 2001.
 She married architect Miklós Molnár in 1977.
 They raised the two children of a couple of friends who died in a car accident and have no children of their own.